 Used car offers and deals

 Our company also delivers all of our used cars free of charge anywhere in the UK, be it home or work.
 We also offer a free collection service for your old car too.
-In this increasingly competitive used car market, Best Price Car Sales are front-runners in providing the best offers, including paying nothing for up to 2 months, free 5 days fully comprehensive insurance, to assist you in being covered while you shop around for the best car insurance deals.
+In this increasingly competitive used car market, Best Price Car Sales who are based in Southampton, are front-runners in providing the best offers, including paying nothing for up to 2 months, free 5 days fully comprehensive insurance, to assist you in being covered while you shop around for the best car insurance deals.

 Even during your finance term, preferably after at least 24 monthly payments, we can settle your existing car finance and upgrade it for a newer used hybrid or a newer used electric car.